ocmod-space/ocmod-manufacturer-coupons/module/README.md

 # Manufacturer Coupons

 ## Description
-**Manufacturer Coupons** is an OpenCart extension that adds support for assigning coupons to products from specific manufacturers.
-The coupon is applied only to items from the selected manufacturers in the cart.
+**Manufacturer Coupons** is an OpenCart extension that aadds support for assigning coupons not only to products and categories, but also to manufacturers, including strict manufacturer-based category filtering.
+This allows store owners to create targeted promotions for products from specific manufacturers, enhancing marketing strategies and boosting sales.

 Compatible with OpenCart 2.3.x (PHP 5.x) and 3.x (PHP ≥ 7.x).

 Note: The source code is encrypted.
 For purchase and licensing information, see the OpenCart Marketplace link in the **Download** section.

 ## Features
-* Assign coupons to specific manufacturers.
+* Assign coupons to specific manufacturers, including strict manufacturer-based category filtering.
-* Automatic discount application only to matching manufacturer products.
-* Supports combined rules with products and categories.
+* Single manufacturer mode — coupons are applied only when cart products belong to categories of the selected manufacturer.
 * Fully integrated with default OpenCart coupon logic.
 * No core modifications required.
 * Seamless compatibility with the **Journal** theme.